Taron Egerton Makes SXSW Thirsty for ‘Tetris’

 The world premiere of “Tetris” gave the crowd at South by Southwest a whole new look at Taron Egerton.

-From Egerton’s first appearance on screen, the Austin audience couldn’t keep quiet, cheering and applauding for his impassioned speeches, dad jokes and 1970s porn-stache.
+From his first appearance on screen, the Austin audience couldn’t keep quiet, cheering and applauding for his impassioned speeches, dad jokes and 1970s porn-stache.

 The story behind “Tetris” is true — in part, anyway.
 The real Henk Rogers appeared for a post-screening a Q&A alongside Alexey Pajitnov, the Russian designer behind the game, played by Nikita Yefremov in the film.
-If SXSW was excited to see Egerton, they were completely in awe of Rogers and Pajitnov, who received a standing ovation as the last guests introduced to the stage.
+If SXSW was excited to see Egerton, they were completely in awe of Rogers and Pajitnov, who received a standing ovation as they were introduced onstage.

 As moderator, SXSW Film and Television director Claudette Godfrey asked the “Tetris” team which of the film’s erratic events were accurate and which required more creative license.
 They were mum to divulge the details.